derek-zhou/maildir_commander/README.md

 ## Future works

-maildir_commander is meant to be used as the lower layer of more sofisticated MUAs such as a web client, a IMAP client, etc, so they can run along side with the command line client and mu4e.
+maildir_commander is meant to be used as the lower layer of more sofisticated MUAs such as a web client, an IMAP client, etc, so they can run along side with the command line client and mu4e.